 - Post-production day at the University of Sussex, where the group worked to turn the recorded content into a beautiful media piece for online publication.
 This work is still in progress and a young person from Allsorts has volunteered to take the lead on the continued editing work, supported by a volunteer from Allsorts and media producer.

-The film will be launched at an Allsorts event later in the year celebrating the achievements of the young people.
+The film was launched at an Allsorts event in Autumn celebrating the achievements of the young people which you can WATCH HERE

 Programme Partners: University of Brighton, University of Sussex, Allsorts Youth Project